 The account manager should seek participation and input from personnel most closely associated with the income-generating activity.

 Expenditure budgets should not necessarily be tied to the program’s income estimate.
-Account managers should assess the need for a reserve, contingency fund or institutional expectations for contributions to support other budget areas.
+Account managers should work in conjunction with the OBFPA to assess the need for a reserve, contingency fund, or institutional expectations for contributions to support other budget areas.

 Unless another funding source is specifically identified in the budget, expenditures may not exceed the revenue estimate.